jaredasch/RPG_period05_team08/README.md

  #### Ogre class
       Ogre's have average strenth but very high defense and attack.
  #### Orc class
-      Orc's have the highest health and strength but lack defense.
+      Orc's have the highest health and strength but are lacking in defense.